How to Install Windows 10 on VMware Workstation

 Step 21

-Run the virtual machine by clicking the Power on this virtual machine or the green start button.
-In this step, you can enable Secure Boot for UEFI boot for Windows 10 operating system from the Firmware Type settings in Options / Advanced.
+Run the virtual machine by clicking Power on this virtual machine or the green start button.
+In this step, you can enable Secure Boot for UEFI boot for the Windows 10 operating system from Firmware Type settings in Options / Advanced.

 How to Install Windows 10

-Although it is easy to install Windows 10, you may encounter some problems while installing virtualization software such as VM Workstation.
-Therefore, it will be useful to follow the Windows installation steps below.
+While installing Windows systems is easy, you may encounter some problems installing them on top of other virtualization software such as VMware.
+Therefore, it will be helpful to follow the Windows installation steps below.

 Step 1

-After preparing the Windows 10 virtual machine for installation, run the VM and press any key on your keyboard when you see the “Press any key to boot from CD or DVD” message.
+After preparing the Windows 10 machine for installation, run the VM and press any key on your keyboard when you see the message “Press any key to boot from CD or DVD.”

 Step 2